Essay One - Christianity and World Changing

 Chapter 2: Old Cultural Wineskins

 If sincerity were the same thing as faithfulness, then all would be well, for Christians, as a rule, are nothing if not sincere—not least in their desire to be “faithful in their own generation.”
 However, wisdom is required.
-The changes that have brought about the challenge of difference and dissolution go right to the core of the ability of Christians to live out there faith with integrity.
+The changes that have brought about the challenge of difference and dissolution go right to the core of the ability of Christians to live out their faith with integrity.

 The three political theologies are the leading public edge of three paradigms of cultural engagement: “Defensive Against,” “Relevance To,” and “Purity From.”
 All three approaches develop strategies to address difference and dissolution and each approach is equally problematic.
 So the question remains: How can one be authentically Christian in circumstances that, by their very nature, undermine the credibility and coherence of faith?